okfde/wo-ist-vera.de/src/assets/vera data/README.txt

 To give scholarly credit for compiling these data please cite:
 Bach, Maximilian & Fischer, Mira, 2020.
 "Understanding the Response to High-Stakes Incentives in Primary Education," IZA Discussion Papers 13845, Institute of Labor Economics (IZA).

-The data for the federal states Hamburg, Rhineland-Palatinate, and Mecklenburg-Western Pomerania come from freedom of information requests (Informationsfreiheitsgesetzanfragen) by Maximilian Voigt which can be viewed under www.fragedenstaat.de.
+The data for the federal states Hamburg, Rhineland-Palatinate, Saarland and Mecklenburg-Western Pomerania come from freedom of information requests (Informationsfreiheitsgesetzanfragen) by Maximilian Voigt which can be viewed under www.fragedenstaat.de.